 Buying Birdseed Online

 Online birdseed retailers often have more extensive selections of birdseed available, including exclusive blends, different quantities, and specially developed products.
-They may also offer higher quality seed than can be purchased at some local stores, and depending on the quantity of bulk wild birdseed purchased, delivery fees may be waived or a loyalty club discount may be available.
+They may also offer higher quality seed than what can be purchased at some local stores, and depending on the quantity of bulk wild birdseed purchased, delivery fees may be waived or a loyalty club discount may be available.
 Birders who purchase seed online, however, do have to wait for delivery, and prices for small quantities may be significantly higher than similar seeds purchased locally.

 Online merchants offering a wide range of high-quality birdseed include: